-(1) Unless otherwise noted, each option vests and becomes exercisable as to 1/48th of the total numbers of shares subject to the option in monthly installments over four years measured from the vesting commencement date, subject to continued service through the applicable vesting date.

-- (2) This option vests and becomes exercisable as to 1/5th of the total number of shares subject to the option in yearly installments over five years measured from the vesting commencement date, subject to continued service through the applicable vesting date. - (3) The vesting of this option was accelerated in connection with Dr. Horton's termination of employment in August 2019.
+- (1) Each unvested and unexercisable option vests and becomes exercisable as to 1/48th of the total numbers of shares subject to the option in monthly installments over four years measured from the vesting commencement date, subject to continued service through the applicable vesting date. - (2) Each restricted stock unit award vests as to 1/3rd of the total numbers of units in annual installments over three years measured from the vesting commencement date, subject to continued service through the applicable vesting date. - (3) Amounts shown are based on the number of restricted stock units multiplied by the closing trading price of our common stock of \$17.38 per share on December 31, 2020.